hyuliaaa/JavaITTalents/month3/Exceptions.md

 # Exceptions
 Exeption is a problem that arises during the execution of a program.
-When exceotion occurrs the normal flow of the program is disrupted.
+When exception occurrs the normal flow of the program is disrupted.
 ## Unchecked & Checked Exceptions
 ### Unchecked Exceptions
 Unchecked Exceptions are exceptions that are cauth in run-time of the program.
 If we want we can catch them, if we don't want our program will blow up.